CSbyGB/pentips/mobile-app/android.md

 - Thanks to Inliner on stakoverflow for this solution.
 You can find the thread [here](https://stackoverflow.com/questions/70972106/how-to-configure-proxy-in-emulators-in-new-versions-of-android-studio)

 ## Burp

+### Getting burp cert and push it with adb

+- Open Burp Suite go to the proxy tab.
+Then go to the Options tab click on "Import / export CA certificate"
+- Select Certificate in DER format
+- Push the certificate to your device `adb push path/to/my/cert.der /data/local/tmp/cert-der.crt`

 ### Configure Burp with Android Studio